ryvoxr/notebook/school/history/apush/unit-5/assignments/assignment-3.md

 - Abolished the slave trade (but not slavery) in the District of Columbia

-Organized the rest of the conquered Mexican lands into the territories of New Mexico and Utah and, invoking popular sovereignty, left the issue of slaver in the hands of the new residents
+Organized the rest of the conquered Mexican lands into the territories of New Mexico and Utah and, invoking popular sovereignty, left the issue of slavery in the hands of the new residents

 ## Describe the Fugitive Slave Act--why was the Northern response to it so intense?